Samuel West: Stage

-In 2008, he played Harry in the Donmar revival of T. S. Eliot's Family Reunion, and in 2009 he starred as Jeffrey Skilling in Enron by Lucy Prebble.
+In 2008, West played Harry in the Donmar revival of T. S. Eliot's Family Reunion, and in 2009 he starred as Jeffrey Skilling in Enron by Lucy Prebble.
 His 2008 production of Waste at the Almeida Theatre was chosen by The Times as one of its "Productions of the Decade".
 From November 2012 to January 2013, he appeared as Astrov in a production of Uncle Vanya at the Vaudeville Theatre.
 He played Ivanov and Trigorin in the Chichester Festival Theatre's Young Chekhov Season from September 2015, alongside Nina Sosanya, Anna Chancellor, and James McArdle.

+In 2023, West played Hugh Delavois in Adrian Edmundson and Nigel Planer's comedy play It’s Headed Straight Towards Us at the Park Theatre, London opposite Rufus Hound.
+In late 2024, West returned to the Royal Shakespeare Company to play Malvolio in Prasanna Puwanarajah's production of Twelfth Night opposite Gwyneth Keyworth, Freema Agyeman and Bally Gill.
+He will reprise the role in late 2025 as the production transfers to the Barbican Centre, London.

 Film

-West appeared in the film Reunion (1989) with Jason Robards and Christien Anholt as an aristocratic boy who befriends the son of a Jewish doctor in 1930’s Germany.
+West appeared in the film Reunion (1989) with Jason Robards and Christien Anholt as an aristocratic boy who befriends the son of a Jewish doctor in 1930s Germany.
 West played the lower-middle-class clerk Leonard Bast in the Merchant Ivory film adaptation of E. M. Forster's novel Howards End (1992), featuring Emma Thompson, Helena Bonham Carter, and Anthony Hopkins.
 For this role, he was nominated for best supporting actor at the 1993 BAFTA Film Awards.
 West appeared with Thompson again in the film Carrington (1995).

+In voice-over, West provided the voice of Pongo in 101 Dalmatians II: Patch's London Adventure, replacing Rod Taylor.

-His film career has continued with roles in films such as Franco Zeffirelli's Jane Eyre, Notting Hill, Iris, Van Helsing and Darkest Hour.
+West's film career has continued with roles in films such as Franco Zeffirelli's Jane Eyre, Notting Hill, Iris, Van Helsing and Darkest Hour.
 In 2004, he appeared in the year's highest rated mini-series on German television, Die Nibelungen, which was released in the United States in 2006 as Dark Kingdom: The Dragon King.
 In 2012, he played King George VI in Hyde Park on Hudson.